szilvia-csernus/map-game/TESTING.md

 ## Site Owner's Goals

-* The game should test the players' knowledge on the world's countries.
+* The game should test the players' knowledge on the world's countries. -
+    - The game tests the user's knowledge on 166 countries.
-* The game should be visually appealing.
+* The game should be visually appealing. -
+    - Vibrant colour scheme was used to raise interest.
-* It should give simple, clear instructions.
+* It should give simple, clear instructions. -
+    - Instructions are short and simple sentences.
+The game rules are simple enough to guess without instructions.
-* The countries should be visually distinguishable.
+* The countries should be visually distinguishable. -
+    - Seven colours, as well as white borders were used to mark each country.
-* It should include animations to raise interest.
+* It should include animations to raise interest. -
+    - There are a number of animations throughout the game.
+The first is when waiting for the globe to appear, then the rotating globe, the instructions modal, the flying effects to bring the given region / country closer, the checkmarks and country names 'bump' to draw attention, the appearing of buttons and high-score modal are all animated.
-* It should be interactive.
+* It should be interactive. -
+    - The user is given instructions and feedback throughout the game and actively has to interact with the it.
-* Player should be given feedback about the chosen country.
+* Player should be given feedback about the chosen country. -
+    - Player is given feedback about the country selection: If it was correct, the country's colour turns green as well as a green checkmark appears while in case the choice was incorrect the country turns red and a red cross marks the missed choice.
+A flying animation flies the user to the correct country, which will be marked with a green border.
+The countries names are rendered over the map in all cases.
-* High scores should be retained in the browser if settings allow.
+* High scores should be retained in the browser if settings allow. -
+    - High scores are stored in localStorage, which retains its values until the user clears them.
-* The game should look well and run on a wide range of devices.
+* The game should look well and run on a wide range of devices. -
+    - The game is designed to be enjoyable on a wide range of devices including mobile phones, tablets, laptops and desktops.

 ## Players' Goals

-* The game should be fun to play.
+* The game should be fun to play. -
+    - Feedback from testing shows that players enjoyed the game.
+Testers' age were between late teens to late 70s.
-* Countries should be colourful and easy to recognise.
+* Countries should be colourful and easy to recognise. -
+    - Testers had no problem recognising the countries' shapes on the map, due to the number of colours that were used to colour them.
-* The rules should be easy to follow.
+* The rules should be easy to follow. -
+    - Feedback from testing shows that players found the game easy to understand.
-* It should give feedback about the chosen country.
+* It should give feedback about the chosen country. -
+    - Player is given feedback about the country selection: If it was correct, the country's colour turns green as well as a green checkmark appears, while in case the choice was incorrect the country turns red and a red cross marks the missed choice.
+A flying animation brings the the correct country closer, which will be marked with a green border.
+The countries' names are rendered over the map in all cases.
-* It should retain high scores.
+* It should retain high scores. -
+    - High scores are stored in localStorage, which retains its values until the user clears them.
-* The game should look well and run on a wide range of devices.
+* The game should look well and run on a wide range of devices. -
+    - The game is designed to be enjoyable on a wide range of devices including mobile phones, tablets, laptops and desktops.

 - - -
 <br><br>